milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 : count of clones that align better on original library than on build one after `useClonesWithCountGreaterThen` filter

 `scoreDelta`
-: stats of score change of clones (size, sum, min, max, avg, quadraticMean, stdDeviation)
+: stats of score change of clones after realignment (size, sum, min, max, avg, quadraticMean, stdDeviation)

 ## Allele inference algorithm parameters